Graduate Program Handbook (UNDER CONSTRUCTION)

 Off-campus employment (CPT)

-In order to earn money off campus, F-1 students may engage in CPT (Curricular Practical Training) starting in the third semester of study.
+In order to earn money off campus, F-1 students may engage in CPT (Curricular Practical Training) starting in the summer after the student's first year.
 Some important guidelines are:

 Students must be authorized by the School of Music before starting CPT and should contact the Director of Graduate Studies for authorization.
 The employer must provide an offer letter that conforms to the CPT application requirements.